jemberdin/EE-homework/README.md

 * You can sort users by each column
 * Unique combination of users first and last name is cheking on back-end side, you will receive a notification on front-end if entered data is not unique
-* Users email validation is done both on front-end and on back-end sides
+* Users email validation done both on front-end and on back-end sides
 * Auto-complete is done using `antd`
+* Back-end service layer covered with unit tests